tom-seddon/ghouls-tng/README.md

 you'll have to fix it all up by hand.

-There's an invisible runoff area after the end of the editor text, so anything that goes off the end is not lost!
+There's an invisible runoff area after the end of the editor text, so anything that goes off the end is not immediately lost!
 If you delete chars, you'll see it come back.
 What's visible is all that gets saved to the level data though.

+The end of the text, if that comes before the end of the visible area, is indicated by a solid white square, which you can insert with `SHIFT+f0`.
+Anything after the first one will be discarded.
+This is more important for the instructions text as whatever comes next will follow on immediately.

 ### Instructions text

-Press `SHIFT+F1` ... `SHIFT+F7` to insert teletext colour control
+Press `SHIFT+f1` ... `SHIFT+f7` to insert teletext colour control
 codes.

-Press `CTRL+F1` ... `CTRL+F4` to set the control code used at the start of each line.
-These codes are treated separately, in an attempt to make things marginally less annoying.

 ### Completion text

 Press `CTRL+P` to see the text in an approximation of the Mode 5 screen it's shown as in game.

 ----